This page is in progress -

 User Interface Elements

-A colorblind-accessible interface starts at the design stage.
+Make sure to design colorblind accessible components from the start.
 Some common UI elements that use color include error states, online/offline status, selection, and navigation.
 It’s important to test these with a colorblind person and/or simulator at the design stage to catch issues early on.

 Using a color palette generator that checks for colorblind accessibility (such as the Adobe Color Wheel) is a great start - however keep in mind that while that ensures the colors look different, the intended meaning they convey may not be clear.